kovshenin/surge/readme.txt

 If you like Surge, consider giving us a [star on GitHub](https://github.com/kovshenin/surge) and a review on WordPress.org.

 == Changelog ==

+= 1.0.3 =
+* Invalidate cache when posts_per_page is changed
+* Fix redirect loop with unknown query vars caused by Core's redirect_canonical
+* Ignore X-Cache and X-Powered-By headers from cache metadata
+* Allow multiple headers with the same name

 = 1.0.2 =
 * Fix PHP notice in invalidation